 Musicians, particularly bassists who play regularly, should change their bass guitar strings every 6 to 8 weeks.
-Touring bassists have bass strings changed every 3rd or 4th show for them not to have broken strings during shows.
+Touring bassists have bass strings changed every 3rd or 4th show for they do not have broken strings during shows.

 Someone who rarely plays the bass guitar can change their strings every six months.